-This is a delicious vegan cornbread recipe that is simple and flavorful.
+This is a delicious and simple vegan cornbread recipe that is full of flavor.
+Cornbread is my total comfort food and when fall starts I immediately want to whip out a pan and make some.
 A batch takes just 45 minutes to make and is the perfect accompaniment to any warm and hearty dinner.
 Easy!

 In my house growing up, dinner time would usually start with my mom pulling out the phonebook instead of a cookbook.
 It’s not that they didn’t cook, it’s just that they preferred having someone else do the cooking.
 Besides eating pizza at least one time a week, they were also a fan of Boston Market.
 Food would arrive all boxed up in cellophane, kind of soggy from the trip.
 The only thing that I remember loving from there was the cornbread.
 It was always thick and full of texture.
 Since the other food looked meh, I would fill up on that instead.
 Thus began my cornbread obsession.